Who We Are

 The farm is an inclusive place, a safe haven, and a community for you to focus on your own self-awareness and growth.
 We believe that when you can heal yourself, we can heal the planet together.

-Vermont Community Farm’s mission is to make wellness practical, accessible, and affordable to humans by offering opportunities to help improve their physical and mental well-being.
+Our mission is to make wellness practical, accessible, and affordable by creating opportunities for people to improve their physical and mental well-being through mindful presence, nature, and therapeutic animals.

 Mission